Connect with us

 Turning Challenges Into Strengths: Overcoming Barriers to Employment

 Finding a new job is difficult, no argument here.
 Trying to break into a new career is challenging when you have no relevant experience.
 The amount of time and energy that you spend trying to just get an interview is astonishing.
-There are several barriers that can prevent you from landing the next job or starting in your dream career, but it’s knowing how to navigate through them and turning them into strengths that is the trick!
+Several barriers can prevent you from landing the next job or starting your dream career, but it’s knowing how to navigate through them and turning them into strengths that is the trick!

-According to Indeed, there are 4 common barriers that may be keeping you from getting the job.
+According to Indeed, 4 common barriers may be keeping you from getting the job.

 • Lack of experience (new graduates, changing careers)